fralau/yamlpp/webdoc/docs/reference.md

 Each construct is defined below with its purpose and an example.

 ### `.context`
-**Definition**: Defines a local scope of variables for a block.
+**Definition**: A mapping that defines a local scope of variables.

 You can define a `.context` block at any node of the tree.

+!!!
+Warning "Scope of the definitions"
-The variables defined are valid for all the siblings and the descendents (but are not accessible in part of the tree that are higher than this block.)
+    The variables defined have a **scope**: they are valid for all the sibling nodes and their descendents (but are not accessible in any part of the tree that is higher than the `.context` block.)

 **Example**:
 ```yaml